google/recaptcha/README.md

 reCAPTCHA is a free CAPTCHA service that protects websites from spam and abuse.

 This is a PHP library that wraps up the server-side verification step required to process responses from the reCAPTCHA service.
-This client supports both v2 and v3.
+This client supports both v2 (checkbox, invisible) and v3 (score).

 * reCAPTCHA: https://www.google.com/recaptcha
 * This repo: https://github.com/google/recaptcha